LorenzoMase/AICryptojackingTrap/README.md

 The main.py script needs to be run after inserting the data required in the data repository, after that the script can be executed and by following the inputs it is possible to train the model.
+A complete dataset with real data can be found at https://github.com/CryptojackingTrap/dataset.